vegaprotocol/documentation/docs/tutorials/building_a_bot/streaming-data.md

             return list(self._orders.values())
 ```

-When returning orders, we want to ensure that we don't encourage accessing the dictionary or objects inside it directly.
-As Python does not have a way of totally ensuring no-one can access values stored on a class, the best option is to discourage it by ensuring what's returned here is just the order objects themselves (which are replaced on each update to the dictionary.
-If they were being updated, we would have to also create copies on the `get_orders` function).
+When returning orders, we want to ensure that it doesn't encourage accessing the dictionary or objects inside it directly.
+As Python does not have a way of totally ensuring no-one can access values stored on a class, the best option is to discourage it by ensuring what's returned here is just the order objects themselves.
+(They are replaced on each update to the dictionary.
+If they were being updated, you would have to also create copies on the `get_orders` function).

 ```python